-- Current and projected resource needs and demands,
+- Current and projected resource needs and demands, - National and Statewide BLM management direction and program emphasis, and - Funding.

 Long-Term Guidance/Life of Plan Direction: These decisions include the goals, objectives, and management actions established by the plan that are applied during site-specific analyses and activity planning.
 This guidance is applied whether the action is initiated by BLM or by a non-BLM project proponent.
 Long-term guidance and plan direction is incorporated into BLM management as implementation level planning and project analysis occurs (for example, as a result of the watershed assessment process or receipt of a land use application).